 Very often we hear people say, “I know what you mean” but do they really?
 To fully understand someone we need to feel what they feel because meaning comes with feelings and because feelings are so subjective it is often difficult to do.
 So, how do we get to know what another person means?
 Perhaps the best way is to ask them or to tell them what you think they meant; you may be surprised by their answer.

-Many times I have said, it is not the lack of answers that confounds us; but the lack of questions!
-If we don’t ask ourself the right questions we don’t direct our mind and emotions to where they need to go.
+Many times I have said, it is not the lack of answers that confounds us, but the lack of questions!
+If you don’t ask yourself the right questions we don’t direct our mind and emotions to where they need to go.

 Easier said than done you may say.
 This is true but; it is possible and it all starts with a good understanding of what is at play!